Best Cordless Vacuums for 2019 (Under $300)

 Suction Power and Versatility Across Surfaces

 While reviewing the products in today’s comparison, we searched around the web and found that consumers frequently complain about the battery life and suction power found in cordless vacuums.
 Ultimately, we believe this comes down to an issue of expectations—a cordless vacuum will simply not be able to achieve the suction power, let alone the run time of a cord vacuum.
-Although there is a power and run time trade-off, we have found that the portability and ease-of-use with cordless vacuums more than makes up for these shortcomings.
+Although there is a power and run time trade-off, we've found that the portability and ease-of-use found even in budget cordless vacuums more than makes up for these shortcomings.
 At the end of the day, most consumers are likely to use a cordless vacuum much more often than cord-bound models—often for quick cleanups around the house—dramatically enhancing the utility of these devices.
+As an aside, if you still don't believe us and are looking for something that will come closer to the performance of a corded vacuum, you'll need to go with a premium model, which we've reviewed HERE.

 Ultimately, we chose the Dyson as our top pick because we found it had more than enough battery life and suction power for cleaning the typical home, and is also great on both hard as well carpeted surfaces.
 While many might look to the Dyson’s “best case” run time of up to 30 minutes when making their initial purchase and be disappointed to find the “Max” mode only allows for a reduced 6-to-7 minutes of run time, we found that the Dyson could still comfortably cover a 1,000 square foot area in MAX mode and a 2,000 square foot area in regular mode if working quickly (with that area consisting of hardwood floors, area rugs and two fabric sofas).